 The revelation of Foxconn’s changed plans for Wisconsin triggered criticism from Democrats and others who felt that Walker had rushed the deal with Foxconn for political purposes.
-Since the beginning, they've accused Walker of acceding too easily to the company's demands and failing to properly vet the company — or the contract.
+They claim he was a soft negotiator and failed to properly vet the company.

-“There’s a reason contracts aren’t written on the back of a napkin,” Roys said in a statement.
+“There’s a reason contracts aren’t written on the back of a napkin,” Roys said.
 “It’s extremely troubling that Scott Walker is giving billions of dollars to a company that’s changing their end of the bargain on a whim.
 The recklessness of this deal proves it was designed to secure Walker’s reelection, not help the people of Wisconsin."

 See also: Low-wage workers, community organizations rally with elected officials ahead of Foxconn groundbreaking ceremony

 Post a comment as